blade-lang/blade-docs/quick-learn.markdown

 ## Throwing exceptions
 ---

-Blade comes with builtin class `Exception` and all exceptions must derive from this class.
+Blade comes with the built-in class `Exception` and all exceptions must derive from this class.

 ```blade-repl
 %> die Exception('I died')